Legal Topics Toggle navigation

 A. The General Counsel recommends that all public records denials be made in writing unless the requester has refused to provide an address.
-A denial must include a statement of the specific reasons for denial, and a notice of the requester’s appeal rights.
+A denial must include a statement of the specific reasons for denial, and a notice of the requester’s right to review by the attorney general, district attorney, or circuit court.
 Wis.
 Stat. § 19.35 (4) (b).

 Q. What if a person requests a video tape or audio tape recording?

 A. Unless the video tape or audio tape recording contains information that is exempt from disclosure, you must provide the requester with a copy of the tape recording that is substantially as good as the original.
 Wis.
 Stat. § 19.35 (1) (c) and (d).
 Recordings should be edited to delete information that should not be disclosed if reasonable, and technically feasible.

 Q. Must I provide a record electronically if requested?

 A. Yes.
 Wisconsin Executive Order #189 requires that a record that exists in electronic format should be provided in such format if requested.

 Q. What kind of fees may I charge for locating or copying records?

 A. If the cost exceeds $50, you may impose a fee for locating the record, not exceeding the actual, necessary and direct cost of the location process calculated based on the salary of the lowest paid staff member able to do the work.
 You may also impose fees for reproduction, transcription, photographing, mailing and shipping, as long as those fees do not exceed the actual, necessary and direct cost for those activities.
 Finally, you may require prepayment by the requester if the total amount of fees exceeds $5.
 Wis.
 Stat. § 19.35 (3).
 No fees may be charged for time spent on redacting records or for legal review.

 Q. What if a person requests a record that contains some information that is subject to disclosure and some that is not?